- Academic Affairs

 - All other covered students: $1,000 per month

 The information provided here is a brief summary of the plan.
 The contract with the insurer will govern the actual benefits paid.
-Copies of the contract itself and additional information about the plan can be obtained from Student Accounting, HS/HSL, second floor.
+Copies of the contract and additional information about the plan can be obtained from Student Accounting, Health Sciences and Human Services Library, second floor.